The €4K audit: 5 places Google Ads quietly wastes your money

 1. Low-intent search terms

-On the apparel brand's account, low-intent terms were eating ~18% of Shopping spend at a 0.9x ROAS.
+On the apparel brand's account, low-intent terms were eating about 18% of Shopping spend at a 0.9x ROAS.
 The fix was running a daily negative keyword mine instead of the agency's monthly cadence.
 Twenty-one new negatives the first week.
 Waste dropped.

 2. Display placements that never convert

-The audit flagged every placement with >1,000 impressions and zero conversions over 90 days, then excluded them via a placement exclusion list.
+The audit flagged every placement with more than 1,000 impressions and zero conversions over 90 days, then excluded them via a placement exclusion list.
 You can do this manually in Google Ads UI: Tools -> Shared Library -> Placement exclusion lists.

 3. Bleed SKUs you forgot were live